-We will adapt the curriculum according to needs and build on individuals' strengths, interests and aspirations to promote personal achievement and success.
+The curriculum is adapted according to needs and build on individuals' strengths, interests and aspirations to promote personal achievement and success.
 We strive to provide opportunities to practice and apply learning in many contexts and ensure that individuals are supported by a range of therapeutic inputs.

-- arranging timetable through the whole class, group and individual learning - flexibility in the way that the National Curriculum and other statutory teaching are provided to meet individual needs. - Increase involvement through the use of pupil voice ensuring that school provides positive experiences. - Extending the skills of teachers through training and SENCo support to develop inclusive teaching and learning approaches across the school - We use various technologies to ensure that the curriculum is accessible - We apply flexibility in teaching approaches and learning environment to meet the children needs, - use cross curriculum approaches giving individuals to practice across a range of activities and subjects - Use of learning support assistants and 1:1 support to bespoke the content and the pace of learning to match individuals' needs. - Develop curriculum entitlement and choices by ensuring that the core curriculum is supported by enrichment activities, vocational options. - Ensuring that there are choices of subjects/activities and learning approach cross curriculum approaches. - Incorporating the interest of the individual to tailor the content to the course, ensuring that examples and exemplar. - Using baseline and AFL to identify gaps and where individuals are in their learning/tailoring individuals learning journeys. - intensive key skills programme for CYP with developmental delays
+- arranging timetable through the whole class, group and individual learning - Increase involvement through the use of pupil voice ensuring that school/college provides positive experiences. - Extending the skills of teachers through training and SENCo support to develop inclusive teaching and learning approaches across the school/colleges - We use various technologies to ensure that the curriculum is accessible - We apply flexibility in teaching approaches and learning environment to meet the children needs, - use cross curriculum approaches giving individuals to practice across a range of activities and subjects - Use of learning support assistants and 1:1 support to bespoke the content and the pace of learning to match individuals' needs. - Develop curriculum entitlement and choices by ensuring that the core curriculum is supported by enrichment activities, vocational options. - Ensuring that there are choices of subjects/ activities and learning approach cross curriculum approaches. - Incorporating the interest of the individual to tailor the content to the course, ensuring that examples and exemplar. - Using baseline and AFL to identify gaps and where individuals are in their learning / tailoring individuals learning journeys. - intensive key skills programme for CYP with developmental delays